All spoilers in their respective seasons are untagged. Browse through at your own caution.

 - It's brief, but Ezra's parents immediately recognized their son's voice after 8 years apart when he made the broadcast in "Call To Action".

 - Seeing what Lothal used to look like before the Empire terrorized it.
 It's quite sad when you realize how much of Lothal's glory was spoiled by the Empire.

 - While Kanan tries to rein in Ezra's single-minded obsession to find his parents, Ezra tells Kanan that he doesn't understand how he feels, and Kanan responds that he's absolutely right.
-Kanan reminds Ezra (and the viewers) that he never knew his parents, since the Jedi Order separated Force-sensitive children from their parents at birth.
+Kanan reminds Ezra (and the viewers) that he never knew his parents.
+But he's determined to be for Ezra irregardless.

 "A Princess on Lothal"